NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

 Logistic Regression
 ===================

+This example performs logistic regression.
+We want to classify an obervation :math:`x` into one of two classes, denoted by :math:`y=0` and :math:`y=1`.
+With a simple linear model :math:`\hat{y}=\sigma(Wx)`, we want to find the optimal values for :math:`W`.
+Here, we use gradient descent with a learning rate of :math:`\alpha` and the cross-entropy as the error function.

 The complete program source can be found in :download:`../../examples/walk_through/logres.py`.

-The next example is logistic regression.
-We want to classify an observation :math:`x` as having some property, where we will say :math:`y=1` if it has the property, and :math:`y=0` if it does not.
-We want to find the best values for :math:`W` for the model :math:`\hat{y}=\sigma(Wx)`, using binary cross-entropy of the samples as the error function and gradient descent with a learning rate of :math:`\alpha`.

-For data, we will use generated data, a mixture of two Gaussian distributions in 4-d space.
-We will use 10 mini-batches of 128 samples each::
+The data is synthetically generated as a mixture of two Gaussian distributions in 4-d space.
+Our dataset consists of 10 mini-batches of 128 samples each::

     import gendata